Installing Julia

 julia

-Activate the package in the Julia REPL:
+To activate the environment in the Julia REPL:

 using Pkg